 The clinical experience rotations are designed to provide the students the opportunity to practically apply what they have been learning in the classroom.
 Each student is required to have a minimum and maximum number of field experience hours each semester.

 During the clinical experience, the students may only utilize the clinical proficiencies that they have passed off during the clinical experience courses.
 Therefore, the clinical experience rotations will be as specific as possible to the courses which the student is currently taking or has previously taken.

 First year athletic training students will rotate through four seven-week clinical rotations.
 These rotations will include a variety of male and female sports, as well as high-risk and low-risk sports.

 Second Year Athletic Training Students

-The second year students will have three 7-week long clinical experiences.
+The second year students will have four 7-week long clinical experiences.
 The locations of the off campus sites include, but are not limited to, the following:

 Third Year Athletic Training Students

 Third year students will have one (1) year-long rotation at one of the clinical experience sites.